WongNolan/WongNolan.github.io/README.md

 <br>

+Hi, I am a college student majoring in computer science, with intrests in history, music, and game design!
-Hey, nice to meet you, you found this [Jekyll][jekyll] theme.
-Here the _YAT (Yet Another Theme)_ is a modern responsive theme.
-It's quite clear, clean and neat for writers and posts. **If you are an elegant writer and focus on content, don't miss it.**
+I love stategy games and play chess semi-seriously. **If you are an elegant writer and focus on content, don't miss it.**

 <p align="center">